retaildevcrews/helium-java/README.md

+# Managed Identity and Key Vault with Java Spring Boot

-### Build a Web API reference application via a Java Web API application using Managed Identity, Key Vault, and Cosmos DB that is designed to be deployed to Azure App Service or AKS
+> Build a Java Web API application using Managed Identity, Key Vault and Cosmos DB that is designed to be deployed to Azure App Service or AKS

 ![License](https://img.shields.io/badge/license-MIT-green.svg)